2020 Fundrise Review

-In my very own Fundrise review, I’m breaking down why private real estate investing is now a popular way to earn reliable passive income.
+Investing into private real estate via platforms like Fundrise is now an extremely popular way to earn reliable passive income.

-Until a few years ago, the only option for most people was buying rental property or flipping houses.
-But, both of these require large amounts of time and money.
+Until a few years ago, the only option for most people was buying rental property, flipping houses, or requiring large upfront capital to gain access to a private investment deal.
+All of these require large amounts of time, focus and money.

 However, with the use of technology and deregulation of the government and real estate, there is now an option for everyone to become a real estate investor.